datacarpentry/python-ecology-lesson/_episodes/01-starting-with-data.md

 ```

 Notice when you assign the imported DataFrame to a variable, Python does not
 produce any output on the screen.
-We can print the value of the `surveys_df`
+We can view the value of the `surveys_df`
 object by typing its name into the Python command prompt.

 ```python